RedHatInsights/rhproxy/tests/README.md

 [rh]
 username=<YOUR RED HAT USERNAME>
 password=<YOUR RED HAT PASSWORD>

+[quay]
+username=<YOUR QUAY USERNAME>
+password=<YOUR QUAY PASSWORD>
 ```

 This data is used in order to register the systems to RHSM (to be able to access the Insights proxy
 dnf repository and install the RPM), and to log in to the registry that the proxy container is in.

+The credentials for Quay are only needed if testing unreleased versions from Quay.
+However, in that
+case you're going to need a scratch build of the rhproxy RPM that pulls the image from Quay, too.

 ## Running the test suite
 As simple as: